-- This Memorandum of Understanding (MOU) sets out a framework for co-operation between the Authorities in areas of common interest where co-operation is essential for the effective and efficient performance of their respective financial regulation functions. - 2.
+- 1. This Memorandum of Understanding (MOU) sets out a framework for co-operation between the Authorities in areas of common interest where co-operation is essential for the effective and efficient performance of their respective financial regulation functions. - 2.
 This MOU is a statement of intent and does not create any legally binding obligations on the Authorities. - 3.
-This MOU does not affect the ability of the Authorities to otherwise request: - a) documents, information or assistance from each other; or - b) documents, information or evidence from individuals;

-under relevant laws in their respective jurisdictions, such as, in Australia, section 6 of the Mutual Assistance in Business Regulation Act 1992.
+This MoU does not affect the ability of the Authorities to otherwise request: - (a) documents, information or assistance from each other, or - (b) documents, information or evidence from individuals under relevant laws in their respective jurisdictions, such as, in Australia, section 6 of the Mutual Assistance in Business Regulation Act 1992 and in New Caledonia, book 3 of the Insurance Code as applicable in New Caledonia.

-For the purpose of this MOU:

-Banking includes any entity which is not called a "bank" but which conducts banking business.

-Cross-border establishment means a branch, subsidiary or any other banking or insurance entity or group within one jurisdiction which falls under the consolidated or group-wide supervision (or prospective supervision) responsibility of the other jurisdiction, including where the Authorities are both Host-jurisdiction Authorities.

-Host-jurisdiction Authority means the Authority which supervises a branch, representative office, subsidiary or sub-group of an entity (the parent entity) which is supervised in another jurisdiction.

-Home-jurisdiction Authority means the Authority which supervises the parent entity.
+- 4. For the purpose of this MOU: - Cross-border Establishment means a branch, subsidiary or any other insurance entity or group within one jurisdiction which falls under the consolidated or group-wide supervision (or prospective supervision) responsibility of the other jurisdiction.
+These establishments include those where APRA and the Government of New Caledonia are both Host-country Authorities. - Cross-border Activity means an insurance business undertaking in the jurisdiction of the Host-country Authority, by an insurance entity from the jurisdiction of the Home-Country Authority. - Host-country Authority means the Authority which supervises a branch, representative office, subsidiary or sub-group of an entity (the parent entity) which is supervised in another country. - Home-country Authority means the Authority which supervises the parent entity. - Jurisdiction means the territory of the country concerned in the context of this MOU.